5 Tips to Improve Sleep for People with Dementia

 3. Make sure their physical needs are met before going to bed

 Have they gone to the bathroom?
-Brushed their teeth?
+Did they brush their teeth?
 Is the temperature comfortable?

 Are their pajamas comfortable?
-Or – and this might be uncomfortable for you to think about – maybe they prefer to not wear pajamas to bed at all.
+Or – and this might be uncomfortable for you to consider – perhaps they prefer not to wear pajamas to bed at all.

 Go with their preferences and routine.

-The whole focus is to make sure they are comfortable and in the “ready for bed” mindset when they actually go to bed and don’t feel the need to get up during the night.
+The primary focus is to ensure they are comfortable and in a “ready for bed” mindset when they actually go to bed, and that they don’t feel the need to get up during the night.

 4. Play relaxing sounds before and during bedtime